kiesraad/abacus/backend/README.md

 much more.

-During development the frontend assets are typically served by the frontend dev server, and we typically use an external typst CLI binary for PDF generation.
-During production we serve the frontend assets directly from the abacus binary and also include an embedded version of typst for PDF generation.
+During development the frontend assets are typically served by the frontend dev server, and we typically use an external Typst CLI binary for PDF generation.
+During production we serve the frontend assets directly from the Abacus binary and also include an embedded version of Typst for PDF generation.
 This results in production builds of Abacus that are completely self-contained.

 ## Usage